FusionAuth/fusionauth-site/site/_posts/2020-08-19-theme-registration-form.md

 ## Conclusion

 This post gives you a glimpse of the full flexibility of FusionAuth themes.
-You can use the power of [Apache Freemarker](https://freemarker.apache.org/), Java ResourceBundles, CSS, and JavaScript to customize and localize these pages.
+You can use the power of Apache FreeMarker, ResourceBundles, CSS, and JavaScript to customize and localize these pages.
 As mentioned previously, it's also worth checking out the [theme documentation](/docs/v1/tech/themes).

 If you are using FusionAuth registration forms, be sure to customize the default templates to improve users' experience.
 FusionAuth's themes can be manipulated both in the administrative user interface and by API calls.